rawdaymohamed/Mass-Streaming/README.md

 ## 🧐 About <a name = "about"></a>

-Use this project as a guide for your full stack website.
+Use this project as a guide for your full-stack website.
 This project is a video streaming web app being built using the MERN Stack and Material UI.

 ## 🏁 Getting Started <a name = "getting_started"></a>